 Before you launch an online project, make sure the communication settings are correct.

-- memoQ TMS will send e-mails to translators when they can start working.
+- memoQ server will send e-mails to translators when they can start working.

 - Project managers will receive notifications of various events - when a document is delivered by a translator or a reviewer.